 Do you have a few spare hours to invest in searching the Internet?
 If so, you might be able to find a site that offers sold prices.
 But beware.
 This type of site may or may not be working correctly at any given time, and could require a registration process.

 When you turn to the Ontario Land Registry for help, you’ll have two options to find out how much an Ottawa home sold for: 1) visit the Registry’s brick-and-mortar office in Ottawa City Hall OR 2) set up an account to search online.
 Either way, it’s a hidden cost when buying a home in Ontario; there is a small administration fee for land registry queries.

 How Much Is Your House Worth?

 So what does all this mean in terms of how much your home is worth?
 The saying goes, in real estate, that a house is worth whatever a buyer is willing to pay for it.

 That’s why it’s vital to get your house out there in front of a large pool of buyers.
-As proud professionals who are members of the Canadian Real Estate and the Ottawa Real Estate Boards, we at Paul Rushforth Real Estate have the experience and the knowhow to list your home in the most effective way, at the best price.
+As proud professionals who are members of the Canadian Real Estate and the Ottawa Real Estate Boards, Paul Rushforth Real Estate agents have the experience and the know-how to list your home in the most effective way, at the best price.

 Ready for a professional opinion about how much your house is worth?
 Call us in confidence or get started with a free online appraisal.